October 26, 2018

 Mobile UK strongly believes that partnership with councils can and will create an environment where barriers to extend and enhance coverage can be broken down and solutions found.
 Already, new partnership models are emerging.
 Cambridgeshire and Peterborough Combined Authority, through its Connected Cambridgeshire initiative, has, with political support from its mayor and a fully funded delivery team, created a barrier-busting team to work with the industry and set itself as the point of contact to coordinate wayleaves, street works licenses and planning.
 North Yorkshire County Council, the largest rural county in England, created the role of “Programme Manager – Mobile Phone Coverage” to coordinate its efforts to improve mobile connectivity.
 The Council has been granted £1m from the York, North Yorkshire and East Riding Enterprise Partnership’s Local Growth Fund to support improvements in mobile infrastructure via a 4G infill programme where there is no mobile signal from any one operator.
 And Norfolk County Council created its Digital Innovation and Efficiency Committee to improve digital connectivity.
 The Committee assessed how the new Electronic Communications Code would affect income from telecommunications equipment on the council’s property estate and concluded that while it may lead to a reduction in income, reduced rents may open new sites for mobile operators that were not previously economically viable.
 The decision was to apply new rates quickly to allow operators to commit to new sites.

-The industry, via its Building Mobile Britain campaign and recently published report Councils and Connectivity, is actively working with Council’s and looking to build closer relationships.
+The industry, via its Building Mobile Britain campaign and recently published report Councils and Connectivity (see PDF below), is actively working with Council’s and looking to build closer relationships.
 The industry is calling on Councils to show political leadership and stronger prioritisation of mobile connectivity within its strategic planning and where relevant to seek new innovative partnership and investment models to recognise that where areas are uneconomic or the most difficult to reach other models should be considered.
 Our report makes recommendations and offers guidance for how mobile network operators and local government can collaborate to create an environment that encourages the build of mobile infrastructure.

 Hamish MacLeod, Director at Mobile UK